 If enrolled in the Diploma program, you have 5 years to complete all 30 required course credits.
 This five-year time period is counted from the date of the first course started.
 For example, Winter 2017, Term 1 is when you started your first course.
 Your completion date would be Winter 2022, Term 1.

-Consult with Program Coordinator Keith McPherson to confirm successful completion of 30-credits of your diploma program.
+Consult with the Teacher Education Office to confirm successful completion of 30-credits of your diploma program.

 Every candidate for a degree must make formal application for graduation.
 For important application information, dates, and deadlines, please visit the graduation information available on the Student Services website.